PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.24.md

 * The scale goes from 0-9, and defaults to 0.
   * Single-Motion Ledgedashing: ~5 on X-axis and 0 on Y-axis
   * Alternatively, set the Smart Snapback adjustment on the Y-axis to 0 and set the Axis Smoothing to 0 for both X and Y-axes.
 This gives stronger single-motion ledgedashes but you may experience Y-axis snapback.
-* Press L+Start+Dpad Down to see the current axis smoothing values on each axis of the C-Stick.
+* Press L+Start+D-pad Down to see the current axis smoothing values on each axis of the C-Stick.
-  * The Analog Stick will show the snapback filter values.
+  * At the same time, you can see the current smart snapback filter values on the Analog Stick.

 # C-Stick Snapback Adjustment